Limited liability is the extent to which a company shareholder or director is financially responsible for their company’s debts.

 Personal guarantees.
 In some circumstances, a business owner must personally guarantee a business contract; in this case, the personal liability of the owner to fulfill the contract overrides the “limited liability” circumstances.
 The best example of this situation is when a business owner must personally guarantee a loan to the business with personal assets.If the business cannot make the loan payments, the business owner is personally responsible for these payments and must pledge personal assets to pay off the loan.

-What are the Advantages of a Limited Liability Company?
+Advantages of a Limited Liability Company?

 There are a number of advantages associated with a limited liability company.
 Here a few great benefits of setting up a limited company and here they are: